Bharath-vaj/Sample/README.md

 5. **HTTP Request to EHR:**
    - Sends the JSON data to the EHR via a POST request.
+   - Handles errors:
+   - Retries on connectivity issues with a set retry count.
+   - Logs other errors immediately.
+   - Sends error notifications via email to ensure prompt response and recovery.

+6. **End Logger:**
+   - Logs the end time and flow name.

 # Installation and Setup Guide